zhiweihu1103/MEL-M3EL/README.md

 @article{
-  author={Zhiwei Hu and Víctor Gutiérrez-Basulto and Ru Li and Jeff Z. Pan}, title={Multi-level Matching Network for Multimodal Entity Linking}, publisher="KDD", year={2025}
+  author={Zhiwei Hu and Víctor Gutiérrez-Basulto and Ru Li and Jeff Z. Pan}, title={Multi-level Matching Network for Multimodal Entity Linking}, publisher="ACM SIGKDD Conference on Knowledge Discovery and Data Mining", year={2025}
 }
 ```
 ## Acknowledgement
-We refer to the code of [CET](https://github.com/CCIIPLab/CET).
+We refer to the code of [MIMIC](https://github.com/pengfei-luo/MIMIC.
 Thanks for their contributions.